john-cd/rust_howto/bk/src/categories/rust-patterns/functional_programming.md

 im (Immutable Data Structures):

-Purpose: Provides immutable data structures, such as lists, maps, and sets.
+Purpose: Provides immutable data structures, such as lists, [maps][p-maps], and sets.
 Benefits: Facilitates functional programming by providing data structures that cannot be modified in place, ensuring immutability.
 When to use: Crucial when you need to ensure that data does not change in unexpected ways.